-Lump sum and lump sum death benefit allowances from 2024
+Lump sum allowance (LSA) and lump sum and death benefit allowance (LSDBA)

 20 min read